kihunsong22/hardware_projects/_MISC/_Sketchbook/libraries/Firebase_ESP32_Client/README.md

 For PlatfoemIO IDE, ESP32 Core SDK can be installed through **PIO Home** > **Platforms** > **Espressif 32**.

-This library also required [HTTPClientESP32Ex library](https://github.com/mobizt/HTTPClientESP32Ex) to be installed.

-The HTTPClientESP32Ex library was the customized HTTPClient wrapper used for making SSL connection.

 ## Installation

-This library relies on [HTTPClientESP32Ex library](https://github.com/mobizt/HTTPClientESP32Ex) which needs to install manually.

 ### Using Library Manager